jaccomoc/jactl/docs/pages/language-guide.md

 ## Do Expression

-Jacsal has a `do` expression that allows you to execute a block of statements where normally an expression would be expected.
+Jactl has a `do` expression that allows you to execute a block of statements where normally an expression would be expected.
 For example:
 ```groovy